ONSdigital/application-profile/README.md

 We use JSON-LD to encode the metadata about statistical publications; metadata includes data which helps discovery, and provides guarantees on strucutre.
 JSON-LD is a standard for encoding linked data in JSON.
 JSON-LD is a subset of JSON, so any valid JSON is also valid JSON-LD.
 This makes using our JSON-LD representation of statistical data easy to use in any JSON application but better in ours.

-#### Standards divergence from CSV-W
+#### Standards divergence from CSVW

-In order to gain the benefits of JSON-LD being directly consumable as RDF, we add the CSV-W context which is a violation of the CSV-W specification.
-CSV-W specfically states that the only acceptable context of a CSV-W document is the CSV-W context, whereas we use the CSV-W namespace in conjunction with other namespaces within our own contexts.
+In order to gain the benefits of JSON-LD being directly consumable as RDF, we add the CSVW context which is a violation of the CSVW specification.
+CSVW specfically states that the only acceptable context of a CSVW document is the CSVW context, whereas we use the CSVW namespace in conjunction with other namespaces within our own contexts.
 This allows us to link our metadata about statistical publications with tabular data and its structure using familiar terms from the CSV on the Web standard.

-(Note: We know the drama between JSON-LD and CSV-W was a bit of a mess when both were being developed, but we think the benefits of using JSON-LD outweigh the drawbacks of violating the CSV-W specification.)
+(Note: We know the drama between JSON-LD and CSVW was a bit of a mess when both were being developed, but we think the benefits of using JSON-LD outweigh the drawbacks of violating the CSVW specification.)

 ### Overview Object Model Diagram